Manufactured in USA

 PubChem ID: 68760

-DSIP has been examined in sleep neuroscience and neuroendocrine research, with investigations focusing on sleep architecture modulation, stress hormone regulation, neurotransmitter system interactions, and neuroprotective effects in various experimental models.
-Studies explore its influence on circadian biology and cellular stress responses.
+DSIP has been examined in circadian and neuroendocrine research, with investigations focusing on EEG pattern modulation, HPA axis dynamics, neurotransmitter system interactions, and neuronal signaling effects in various experimental models.
+Studies explore its influence on circadian biology and molecular stress responses.

 Key Areas of Research:

-These findings demonstrate DSIP's multifaceted actions across sleep, endocrine, and neuroprotective systems.
-As a naturally occurring neuropeptide, DSIP provides a research framework for examining sleep-wake regulation, stress adaptation mechanisms, and neuroendocrine integration in diverse experimental paradigms.
+Together, these findings demonstrate DSIP's multifaceted actions across circadian, endocrine, and neuronal signaling systems.
+As a naturally occurring neuropeptide, DSIP provides a research framework for examining circadian dynamics, stress adaptation mechanisms, and neuroendocrine integration in diverse experimental paradigms.

 Schoenenberger et al., Proceedings of the National Academy of Sciences, 1977